TheCEDL/homework1/Grid-LSTM.md

 BPC: bits per character
 The tied 2-LSTM significantly outperforms other models despite having fewer parameters.

+- MNIST recognition
+The 3-LSTM performs computations with LSTM cells along three different dimensions.
+Two of the dimensions correspond to the two spatial dimensions of the grid, whereas the remaining dimension is the depth of the network.
+  - Due to the unbounded context size of the 3-LSTM, the computations of features at one end of the image can be influenced by the features computed at the other end of the image within the same layer.
+  - Due to the cells along the depth direction, features from the present patch can be passed onto the next layer either unprocessed or as processed by the layer itself as a function of neighboring patches.

 ## Discussion

 - Stacked LSTM is different from 2d grid LSTM